PicanhaLabs/blog/_posts/supporting-older-ie-whats-your-excuse.md

 How many code is add to the project to support this browsers?
 Not just that little hack on css.
 I mean everything.
 Conditional Javascript, workarounds, polyfills, libraries included for not "reinvent the wheel".
 And now you can calculate how much storage to you spend, how much do you spend with data traffic.
 Depending on your architeture, if you don't load things on demand, do not forget measuring the perfomance decrease to other browsers for loading all this useless data.

-Last but not least, try to measure (this is hard, but try), how many time did yout team lost using an older solution for something that already has a better alternative nowadays, just because that old browser does not support.
+Last but not least, try to measure (this is hard, but try), how many time did your team lost using an older solution for something that already has a better alternative nowadays, just because that old browser does not support.

 Ok, here you can get all this amount of money and decrease from that 800k.